 Who has time to read the manual?
 Well, unless you want to make mistakes and spend time with your seam ripper or ruining a project – you should make time to read the manual from cover to cover.

-Plus, it tells you all about the machine operation, the stitches, and features.
+Plus, it tells you all about the machine's operation, the stitches, and the features.
 There may be fun features on your machine you don’t want to miss out on, and might not know are there, so do take the time.